 - The convenience.
-You can create an estate plan from your computer without having to meet with anyone (or even speak to anyone on the phone).
+You can create an estate plan from your computer without having to meet with a lawyer.

 - The price.
 Almost anyone can afford to create an estate plan with Trust & Will, and doing so is far cheaper than hiring an estate attorney.

 - The service isn’t a la carte, as are some similar services.
 That means you get all of the required documents necessary to create an estate plan when you choose a trust-based or will-based plan.
 You don’t have to choose each individual document, which can be confusing for a layperson.

 - Trust & Will isn’t a law firm.
 The company itself isn’t a law firm, and therefore, cannot provide you legal advice or guidance.